Dracophyllum arboreum: Distribution and habitat

 Endemic to the Chatham Islands, an island chain around 800 km east of the south Island, it is found on the Chatham, Rangiuria and Rangatira Islands.
 It is in abundance on the southern tableland of Chatham Island in lowland forests and in the drier regions of swamps, as well as in the transition section between moorland and forest in association D. paludosum–particularly in its juvenile form.
 On Rangiuria Island, also known by its English name Pitt Island, D. arboreum dominates the upland forest with Rautini (Brachyglottis huntii) and various species of tree ferns.

 It grows from close to sea level to 270 m, on cliffs, hillsides, streams, gullies and valley floors.
 Typical vegetation in these areas is made up of forests, shrublands, bogs and grasslands, whilst the soil content is often boggy and peaty.
 D. arboreum typically prefers full sun, though will also grow in light shade.
 The New Zealand Threat Classification System classified it in 2017 as "Naturally Uncommon", giving it an estimated area of inhabitation of 10 km2.
-The forests it is found in are made up of mainly Plagianthus regius subsp. chathamicus, (Note: Venter describes it as Plagianthus chathamicus in his 2009 thesis, but it was demoted to a subspecies by Peter de Lange in 2008.) while the shrublands are made up of either: large-leaved muehlenbeckia (Muelenbeckia australis); or species in the genus Coprosma together with Chatham Island aster (Olearia semidentata); or Olearia chathamica.
+The forests it is found in are made up of mainly Plagianthus regius subsp. chathamicus, (Note: Venter describes it as Plagianthus chathamicus in his 2009 thesis, but it was demoted to a subspecies by Peter de Lange in 2008.) while the shrublands are made up of either: large-leaved muehlenbeckia (Muehlenbeckia australis); or species in the genus Coprosma together with Chatham Island aster (Olearia semidentata); or Olearia chathamica.